fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``organism``: The organism of interest.
 Must be one of the available ones as returned by ``organisms``.
   - ``organ``: The organ of interest.
 Must be among the available ones for the chosen organism.
   - ``features``: A list of features (e.g. genes) for which the average measurement in the atlas is requested.
-  - ``measurement_type`` (default: ``gene_expression``): Optional parameter to choose what type of measurement is sought.
-Currently, only ``gene_expression`` is supported.

-**Returns**: A dict containing organism, organ, features found, and fractions.
+**Returns**: A dict containing organism, organ, features found, units of measurement, cell types, and fractions.
 The latter is a list of lists, with the outer dimension determined by the cell types and the inner dimension determined by the features.
-To get a list of cell types from the same organism and organ, in the same order, make a request to the ``celltypes`` endpoint.

 markers